 Prostate Cancer Treatment Abroad

-Prostate cancer treatment abroad has become increasingly popular in recent years.
+Prostate cancer treatment abroad has become an option for more and more cancer patients in recent years.
 Aside from skin cancer, prostate cancer is the most common cancer amongst men.
-With around 60% of cases diagnosed in men aged over 65, being confronted with this illness can be extremely daunting.
+With around 60% of cases diagnosed in men aged over 65, it is a cancer more of the elderly.
 Thankfully though, new treatments and medical developments have paved the way for innovation that is helping many men to overcome the illness.

 But where do you begin when searching for a cancer treatment abroad?
 And how do you find a doctor that’s right for you?
 This is where Qunomedical comes in.
 Our team of Patient Managers are here to support you on your treatment journey, helping you to find a doctor based on criteria that matters to you.
 We’ll also provide you with a range of options for prostate cancer treatment abroad and at home.

 What is Prostate Cancer?

 Prostate cancer occurs in the prostate — a small, walnut-shaped gland — located just below the bladder.
 It’s the most common cancer amongst men, especially those aged over 60.
 Although it’s a fairly common occurrence, most prostate cancers grow slowly and in some cases, men pass away of other causes without even knowing they had it.
 However, in other cases it can develop more severely and catching it early with treatment is extremely important.

 When it comes to the causes behind prostate cancer there are a few different factors that can contribute to this.
 There are also some potential symptoms to look out for that can indicate the presence of this illness.

 Prostate cancer, like most other cancers, is caused by the presence of abnormal cells.
 Normal healthy prostate cells undergo mutations and then divide rapidly, ultimately forming a tumour.
 There are a few factors that can place you at a higher risk of prostate cancer.